-PLA 2423 Contract Law
+PLA 2423 Contract Law 4.0 Quarter Credit Hours

 The principles of contract law are addressed and discussed in this course including the major provisions of the Uniform Commercial Code.
 Basic contract provisions and drafting techniques are explained and practiced through the drafting of various types of contracts.
 Contract Litigation is also covered.
 Prerequisite: PLA 1003.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
-000 organizations.
-Topics include sole proprietorships, corporations, partnerships, the law of agency, and employment agreements.
-Lec.
-Hrs.
-040 Lab Hrs.
-000 Other Hrs.
 000